IPE Best Practices for Audits and Controls

 What Is IPE and How Does It Affect Modern Audits?

 IPE stands for information produced or provided by the entity.
-Sometimes, IPE is also referred to as EAE, or electronic audit evidence. () IPE is any information that is produced by the company or entity that is being audited, and provided as audit evidence, whether it’s for tests of controls or substantive procedures.
-IPE commonly takes the form of key reports or key spreadsheets that the entity uses in their operations.
+Sometimes, IPE is also referred to as EAE, or electronic audit evidence.
+IPE is any information that is produced by the company or entity that is being audited, and provided as audit evidence, whether it’s for tests of controls or substantive procedures.
+IPE commonly takes the form of key reports or key spreadsheets that the entity uses in its operations.

-IPE testing will occur during Sarbanes-Oxley (SOX) audits and Service Organization Controls (SOC) reporting audit procedures, and may be incorporated as part of risk assessment procedures as well.
+IPE testing will occur during Sarbanes-Oxley (SOX) audits and Service Organization Controls (SOC) reporting audit procedures and may be incorporated as part of risk assessment procedures as well.

 A copy of IPE in its original form should also be retained.
 Supporting documents to explain or evidence the completeness and accuracy of IPE should be sufficiently detailed to allow another auditor to follow the steps used to generate that evidence and come to the same result.